tsbxmw/c-_show_config/jenkins/autotest/ReadMe.md

     |- flash_slamware.bat : the old script to flash the slamware which is writed by bat script
     |- flash_slamware.py : the new script using to replace the old
     |- sdkconnect.exe : test the sdk connect with the zeus or sdk ...

+### 3.1 , Flash Wrong Build :

+> using the wrong build or should not be downgrade version to test

+    Flash Wrong Build:
+    | - report : the report of the stage Flash Wrong Build
+    | - cirun.cmd : the pipeline script would run this cmd on windows
+    | - flash_slamware.bat : the old script of bat
+    | - flash_slamware.py : ths new script of python
+    | - sdkconnect.exe : using to check the slamware up or down

 ## 4, Flash One Build :